Can I ask you something?

 We’re all guilty of doing this at some point.

 Even though there’s a ton of food staring you in the face, you ignore it and decide to go out and buy something.

 The next thing you know, all those items you overlooked eventually expire and you’ll be tossing them out in a few weeks.

 This is one of the main sources of food waste in your home that can easily cost you an extra $2,000 a year.
-It’s literally like opening a door and throwing 2-grand into the street.
+It’s like opening a door and throwing two-grand into the street.